How to Hard Boil Eggs Properly

 Bring water to a boil over high heat.
 As soon as it comes to a full rolling boil, remove pan from heat and cover with a lid.

-Let stand off heat for 3-4 minutes (soft-boiled eggs), 5-7 minutes (medium-boiled eggs), or for 10-12minutes (hard-boiled eggs).
+Let stand off the heat for 3-4 minutes (soft-boiled eggs), 5-7 minutes (medium-boiled eggs), or for 10-12minutes (hard-boiled eggs).
 If you are a stickler for avoiding overcooking, then cook eggs for the minimum time stated within those ranges.

-Drain and transfer eggs to a large bowl with ice cold water and let them sit for up to 1 minute.
+Drain and transfer eggs to a large bowl with iced cold water and let them sit for up to 1 minute.
 Roll eggs on the counter (or shake them very well in a closed jar) to crack and then peel under running water.

 How Fresh Are Your Eggs?